peppelorum/DiscountService/Readme.md

 This is a very small service and if it would have been for real I would have modeled it a bit different.
 One thing is that the store owners probably want to create campaigns and follow how they are used.
 So if you create 100 codes an email campaign for certain users it would be good to keep track of how well that campaign fans out.
 One thing that could be interesting could be to able to create general discount codes that can be used by multiple people.
 Here it would also be good with a good analytics tool to see the progress.
 And for those kind of campaigns you also need to beale to deactivate them.

+### APIs

+This is a very simple system and I see very little advantages of using something other than a regular REST approach.
+It's a limited set of services (and maybe just our own) that will use the service so we know the use cases that they have and can model the DTOs to fit our own needs.

+### Authentication (and authorization)

+The code sample has no authentication what so ever but could be easily implemented.
+Going with JWT route can be tempting at first but can bring several downsides along the way.
+If there is a neew for other microservices to authenticate I would suggest to build a central authentication service, maybe with Redis as base for easy usage and high performance.

+### Async

+The code as it is today are totally synchronous and that won't scale.
+One easy way of making it async (and scale) is to offload the creation of discount codes part to a worker, so the post API would just create a new message in a broker queue (like RabbitMQ etc) and then be done.
+This also ties nicely together with my initial idea about using Azure Functions, and if you are into running Kubernetes it's also possible to run Azure Functions there as well.
+And from a cost perspective Azure Functions is a sweet spot.
+One way of optmizing this even furhter would be to write some simple Rust functions and deploy it to AWS Lambda. [https://torbjornzetterlund.com/how-environmental-friendly-is-programming-languages/](A recent paper) has shown that Rust has almost the same speed as C, with C# a bit behind and Python waaay behind so both from a cost perspective but also from an environmental perspective it makes sense.
+Quicker execution also means that each worker can do more work in same time.

+### Data validation

+I do no validation what so ever (well, if you don't throwing some 404 validation).
+One point to take into consideration here is if we need an API gateway (which we probably do), if so then many of the regular validations (parameter data type etc) can be offloaded to the gateway so the microservice don't even have to be hit on an invalid request.
+Of course the microservice still has to validate every input and data that we read from the database.

+### Scalability and data store

 Regarding the scalability I'm thinking about using a database route that routes write and read to different databases (kinda like how it's possible in Django).
 This way you can still use a regular SQL database without much trouble.
 But if both writes and reads are going up it could easily be swapped for some kind of NoSQL-database that is better at scaling since BASE is easier to scale than ACID.
+There are also SQL databases that scale really well nowadays, like CockroachDB etc.

+### Testing and ease of future management

 One good thing about choosing Dotnet 6 is that it's much easier to do testing due to the removal of the `Startup.cs`, but writing tests is something I didn't have time to do.